OwenFeik/realmview/README.md

 ### Low priority.

-* Hollow shapes
-    * When rendered with opacity have overlapping triangles visible.
+* Hollow shapes, when rendered with opacity, have overlapping triangles visible.
-    * Have wrong dimensions after resizing window until zoom.
-    * Have varying stroke, obvious at higher stroke levels.
 * A user with the same name as a default layer will be granted permission over that layer.
+* Event sets aren't always handled correctly with permissions.

 # Documentation